rubenzuurman/duolingo-data-gui/doc/PLAN.md

 	4. Implement the components of the interface (back-end).
 		1. When a dropdown entry is changed, reload the image.
 		2. When the window is resized, scale the image, respecting its aspect ratio.
+		3. Integrate user interface into main application.
-		3. When the `Regenerate plots` button is clicked, regenerate the plots.
+		4. When the `Regenerate plots` button is clicked, regenerate the plots.
 3. Additional functionality.
 	1. Add plots with data from all languages combined.
 	2. Implement loading screen for when generating plots.